Satan’s Hellish Scheme

 The doctrine of Hell should compel us to go into all the world, preaching the Gospel out of concern for the lost (Matthew 28:16-20).Tweet

 I sincerely hope this article has been helpful, informative, and compelling to you.
 If so, please consider sharing this article with a friend.
 If you are uncomfortable sharing it publicly on social media, consider printing it out and giving it to a friend or loved one.
 I realize Hell and the afterlife is an uncomfortable topic for many people to discuss openly.
-Maybe this article can be a good starting point to open up a dialogue between you and people you know and love.
+However, maybe this article can be a good starting point to open up a dialogue between you and people you know and love.
 If you have any questions or concerns, please don’t hesitate to contact me, and I will respond accordingly.
 As always, thank you for reading, and may God bless you.

 [i] Stanley M. Horton, Systematic Theology, Revised; Accordance electronic ed.
 (Springfield: Gospel Publishing House, 2007), 654.

 [ii] Lewis Sperry Chafer, Systematic Theology Kregel/Accordance electronic ed.
 8 vols.; Dallas: Dallas Theological Seminary, 1976), 4:427.

 [iii] Stanley M. Horton, Systematic Theology, Revised; Accordance electronic ed.
 (Springfield: Gospel Publishing House, 2007), 280.

 [iv] Degrees of Punishment in Hell | The Gospel Coalition